 What to watch for: Pets that have ingested candy may show signs such as decreased appetite, vomiting, diarrhea, lethargy, abdominal pain, and even kidney failure or organ damage.” — DVM360.com

 2.)
 Kids… or even worse… Kids in costumes!

-Not every dog likes kids.
-Not very many like changes.
-When you put kids, candy and scary costumes that drastically change their appearance, it can REALLY stress your pet out.
+Not every dog likes kids, and not very many like changes.
+When you put kids, candy, and scary costumes that drastically change their appearance, it can REALLY stress your pet out.
 Take all of this into consideration before deciding what to wear around your dog because even a simple witch hat may spook the most confident dogs!

 1.)
 Costumes – On people or pets = Stress!

-For more information on Pet CPR & First Aid Seminars to give you advice on how to handle any of the above, please visit us at www.DallasPetFirstAid.com for the most up to date schedule and to save your seat!
+For more information on Pet CPR & First Aid Seminars to give you advice on how to handle any of the above, please visit our calendar for the most up-to-date schedule and to save your seat!

 For additional Halloween Dangers to consider, read Pet Poison Helpline’s Seasonal Article for Halloween!